gridap/Gridap.jl/docs/src/dev-notes/autodiff.md

 ```

 where `j_to_i` is a mapping from the cells of the integrand `Triangulation` to the cells of the `FESpace` `U`.
 We then move the configurations into the final `Triangulation`, to be able to correctly extract the partials.
 The remaining steps are the same as before.

+Analog functions are implemented for the Jacobian, where local contributions will now be matrices that hold ``(\partial r_j / \partial u_i)(u_0)`` for each local residual ``r_j`` (corresponding to the local DoFs of the test space) and each local DoF of the trial space.
+These contributions are then assembled into the global Jacobian.